 - A great design.

-Must (unless it is an encyclopedia) specialize to obtain an authority that creates backlinks, and do not pose itself as a competitor to a greater number of webmasters.
+You must specialize to obtain an authority that creates backlinks (unless the site is an encyclopedia), and do not pose itself as a competitor to all other webmasters!

 It goes without saying that the larger the size of an article is important and more likely it is to get backlinks.
 On the other hand, short articles seem preferable for the engine.